Sunhaloo/Obsidian-Publishing/Learning/Python/Python Basics/Python Language.md

 ---

-# How to comment in Python
+# How to Comment in Python

 To comment a line in Python, we need to use the symbol